 Healthy baby teeth are needed for chewing and proper speech development.

-Key points about dental care for your child
+Key points about caring for your child's teeth

 - Baby teeth need to be looked after and valued.